Prince Kwabena Adu

 Prince Kwabena Adu (born 23 September 2003) is a Ghanaian footballer who plays for Viktoria Plzeň and the Ghana national team.
 He was included in The Guardian's "Next Generation 2020".

-Career
+Club career

-On 01 September 2023, Kwabena Adu joined Ukrainian Premier League club Kryvbas Kryvyi Rih on a free transfer and signed a four-year contract.
+On 1 September 2023, Kwabena Adu joined Ukrainian Premier League club Kryvbas Kryvyi Rih on a free transfer and signed a four-year contract.

 On 28 August 2024, Kwabena Adu signed a three-year contract with Czech First League club Viktoria Plzeň.

 International career

 Adu was called up to the Ghana national team for a set of friendly matches in November 2025.

+On 2 June 2026, Adu was named in head coach Carlos Queiroz's 26-man squad for the 2026 FIFA World Cup.